TUV AUSTRIA – 145 years of safety: From inspection to innovation

 The history of TUV AUSTRIA began 145 years ago, on June 11, 1872, with the founding of the “Dampfkesseluntersuchungs- und Versicherungsgesellschaft” [Steam Boiler Inspection and Insurance Company].
 A lot has happened since then,

 That’s true.
-TÜV AUSTRIA was founded during the first Industrial Revolution.
-The idea was for us to act as an advisor to industry during development because in the early days of steam technology it experienced some difficulties.
-The new trend these days is “Industry 4.0”; we were active even during “Industry 1.0”.
+TUV AUSTRIA was founded during the first Industrial Revolution.
+The idea was for us to act as an advisor to the industry during development because, in the early days of steam technology, it experienced some difficulties.
+These days’ new trend is “Industry 4.0”; we were active even during “Industry 1.0”.

-We have long since gone beyond testing, monitoring and inspection.
-We want to act as advisors to technological development.
+We have long since gone beyond testing, monitoring, and inspection.
+Instead, we want to act as advisors to technological development.
 Industry 4.0 is currently emerging.
-There are as yet no standards or regulations in accordance with which to perform tests, they are only just in the process of being established.
+There are as yet no standards or regulations to perform tests, and they are only just in the process of being established.
 But we don’t want to wait that long.
 We want to be there right from the start to meet the challenges involved.

 Can you specify the nature of these challenges?